We deliver responsible, sustainable tourism Find Out How >

 • Headlamp with spare batteries

-• Couple of water bottles or bladders and water purification tablets
+• Couple of water bottles or bladders and water purification tablets or steripen

 • Anti-malarial tablets, insect repellant

-• Various waterproof stuff sacks
+• Various waterproof stuff sacks, and garbage bags

-• Camera, book etc plus charging devices
+• Camera, book etc plus powerbank for charging devices.
+Note that drones are not allowed.

 CLIMBING ROUTE ON PUNCAK JAYA (CARSTENSZ PYRAMID)